aceeric/imgpull/README.md

 ---
 **`-i|--insecure`**

 Does not verify the server certs presented by the OCI distribution server if the connection to the server is over HTTPS (the default.)
-Use this option when the registry presents certs that are not signed by the OS trust store, and you are unable to provide a CA using the `--cacert` option.
+Use this option when the registry presents a server cert that is not signed by the OS trust store, and you are unable to provide a CA using the `--cacert` option.

 Example:
 ```